aka7/cis-rhel-ansible-audit/README.md

 reports/raw/${date}/summary_report_${date}.csv
 ```

-Logs will always with date and time of run.
+Logs will always have date and time of run.

 example output, for summary_report.csv, will look like his